 You can see their guide for creating a Custom Stripe Form with no server code here.

 You just follow that guide to sync your Formspree form to Stripe, embed your form on your website, and style it to match your site!
 That's basically it.

 You could also probably achieve something similar with Jotforms but Formspree is a cheaper more custom solution for this.

-The only downside to this Formspree/Stripe Elements setup vs just using Stripe Payment Links is that it doesn't work with Apple Pay or Google Pay.
+One minor downside to this Formspree/Stripe Elements setup vs just using Stripe Payment Links is that it doesn't work with Apple Pay or Google Pay.
 As somebody who uses Apple Pay a lot, this is kind of a bummer but not that big of a deal.
 It just depends on what kind of tradeoffs you want to make.